Accused ‘Hollywood Ripper’ Goes To Trial For Murder Charges, Ashton Kutcher Possibly Called To Testify

-LOS ANGELES (CBSLA) – A man charged with murder and attempted murder of young women in the L.A. area will face trial Thursday.
+LOS ANGELES (CBSLA) – A trial was underway Thursday in the case of a man charged with the murder and attempted murder of young women in and around Los Angeles.

 Prosecutors say Michael Gargiulo targeted young women in Illinois and the L.A. area, killing two and stabbing one.